Ahmedsebit/flight-booking-system/README.md

 The /api-token-auth/ is the authentication endpoint, which will be http://127.0.0.1:8000/api-token-auth/ from local server.
 The token is retrieved by submitting the username and password

 ### Using the token
-The token is used in all the endpoints by adding the JWT+ token in the authorization header
+The token is used in all the endpoints by adding the JWT+ token in the authorization header.
+Alternatively, the user can log in using the login links from the web application and the token will be generated, stored and refreshed by the application

+# Accesing the application
+The application can be accesed by using postman or for a better experience, using the web app.

 # Users
 Users include staff(superusers) and Normal Users